 Community members living near the DPM mine in North Sumatra, Indonesia

-Consultation and information disclosure; fear of reprisals; pollution and natural resource impacts; influx of workers; and impacts to local infrastructure.
+Consultation and information disclosure; fear of reprisals; pollution and natural resource impacts; infrastructure impacts on people; risks to life, people and the environment.

-In October 2019, CAO received a complaint from two community members from the Bongkaras and Pandiangan villages, on behalf of themselves and other community members living in the vicinity of the Dairi Prima Mineral mine (DPM) zinc and lead mining project in North Sumatra, Indonesia.
-The complainants were supported by the international NGO, Inclusive Development International (IDI), and other local partner organizations based in Indonesia, including Perhimpunan Bantuan Hukum dan Advokasi Rakyat Sumatera Utara (BAKUMSU).
-The complaint raises concerns about the impact of the mine’s development on local communities, including: consultation and information disclosure regarding the project; fear of reprisals; contamination from tailing storage; potential impacts on water resources and agriculture; air pollution; influx of workers to the area; and impacts to local public roads from increased heavy vehicle traffic.
-The complaint stated that IFC was actively exposed to the DPM mine through its financial intermediary investments.
+In October 2019, CAO received a complaint from two local residents on behalf of themselves and other community members living in the vicinity of the Dairi Prima Mineral (DPM) project.
+DPM is a zinc and lead mine under development in the Dairi Regency of North Sumatra province, Indonesia.
+The complainants are supported by an international NGO, Inclusive Development International (IDI), and other organizations based in Indonesia, including Perhimpunan Bantuan Hukum dan Advokasi Rakyat Sumatera Utara (BAKUMSU).

-In January 2022, CAO concluded the assessment process.
-During CAO’s assessment, CAO engaged with the complainants, PSBC, and IFC.
-CAO attempted to contact the project operator, DPM, on several occasions to include their views in the assessment report but did not receive a response.
-In this case, there was no consensus to participate in a dispute resolution process, which is voluntary and requires the participation of both the Complainants and the IFC client and/or sub-client.
-Therefore, the case will proceed to CAO’s Compliance function for an appraisal in accordance with the CAO Policy.
+During the assessment process, CAO engaged the complainants, PSBC, and IFC.
+CAO attempted to contact the project operator, DPM, to include their views in the assessment report but did not receive a response.
+Ultimately, the parties did not reach consensus to engage in a dispute resolution process and the complaint was transferred to CAO’s Compliance function for appraisal of IFC, in line with CAO’s Policy.